open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 [Measurement](./api.md#measurement) is recorded by an [Instrument](./api.md#instrument).

-`MeasurementProcessor` MUST provide access to:
+`MeasurementProcessor` MUST have access to:

 * The `Measurement`
 * The `Instrument`, which is used to report the `Measurement`